Skip to content

 Answer: The Phryges.
 Stylised red Phrygian caps modelled on a French Revolution symbol.

 The mascot has feet, eyes, and a French tricolour.
 Many viewers initially called them “the red blobs.”
-They were the first Olympic mascot designed around a piece of clothing rather than an animal.
+They were the first Olympic mascot designed around a piece of clothing.

-28. Which Italian fencer won her first Games gold at Paris 2024 in sabre?
+28. Which fencer won Ukraine’s first medal and first gold of Paris 2024?
 (Hard)

-29. Which African nation’s flag bearer made history at the Paris 2024 opening ceremony?
+29. Which flag bearer at the Paris 2024 opening ceremony went on to make Refugee Olympic Team history?
 (Medium)

-Answer: Cindy Ngamba (Refugee Olympic Team).
+Answer: Cindy Ngamba.
 Born in Cameroon, raised in the UK.

-Ngamba was carried in for the Refugee team but went on to win the first medal in Refugee Olympic Team history: a bronze in women’s middleweight boxing.
-The Refugee team had competed since Rio 2016 without medalling.
+Ngamba carried the flag for the Refugee Olympic Team and then won its first-ever medal: a bronze in women’s middleweight boxing.
+The team had competed since Rio 2016 without a medal.

 30. What was the official slogan of the Paris 2024 Olympics?
 (Medium)